 "I am clever because I can write my name." - MV Pupil

-Over the last few years we have worked hard to develop how we teach writing at Morley Victoria.
+Over the last few years we have worked hard to develop how we teach writing at Morley Victoria and we will continue to look at ways to make writing even better.
 We want to teach our children to become independent, creative writers who enjoy what they are writing and can write coherently and with good solid foundations of accurate spelling and correctly formed handwriting.